 Stock market 101

-E*TRADE Securities in collaboration with Morgan Stanley Wealth Management11/30/21
+E*TRADE from Morgan Stanley in collaboration with Morgan Stanley Wealth Management11/30/21

 Summary: The stock market is the cornerstone of investing.
 Before getting started, it’s a good idea to get familiar with the basics, including market indexes, the different types of stocks, and the factors that can affect a stock’s market value.

 “The market is down.
 The market is up.”
 No doubt you’ve heard these phrases before, but what do they actually mean?

 A financial “market” consists of people buying and selling (also referred to as trading) certain assets or valuables.
 There are many different types of markets: a wheat market, a car market, a market for commodities like gold, and, of course, a stock market.

 The stock market itself is made up of several exchanges.
 An exchange is a central location where investors can buy and sell securities in a regulated environment.
 Most stocks in the United States are traded on two exchanges: the New York Stock Exchange (NYSE) and the NASDAQ Stock Market.
 Exchanges can be in a physical location, also known as “floor-based” where industry professionals can do trading in person, or computer-based, meaning that all trading is done electronically.
 The NASDAQ is a computer-based trading system, while the NYSE, formerly floor-based, is now a mix of both floor-based and electronic trading.